 They are more common after the age of 50, simply because that’s when years of accumulated sun damage begin to show in your skin.
 But younger people can get them too, especially if they frequently spend time outdoors or in a tanning bed.

 Concerned that you’ve spent a little too much time worshipping the sun?
 Here are our top picks for the most effective ways to recover and retain your youthful skin.

 If you visit the beauty aisle of the drug store or a department store makeup counter, you’ll see dozens of products all advertising the same thing: reduce or eliminate brown spots/pigmentation.
 But not all of them will have the same ingredients nor the same effectiveness.
 Upon closer inspection, you’ll likely notice that the ingredients can differ greatly from product to product (and some will be a lot healthier for your body than others.)

-According to skin experts, three of the top health-positive ingredients to look for include: tranexamic acid, niacinamide, and kojic acid.
+According to dermatology experts, three of the top health-positive ingredients to look for include: tranexamic acid, niacinamide, and kojic acid.
 Here’s why:

 A popular approach to de-aging your skin is to talk to your doctor or dermatologist.
 For aging spots, there are prescription medications that will help lighten, brighten, or completely remove them.

 Bleaching creams that contain hydroquinone can be paired with retinoids or a mild steroid.
 Consistent use has been shown to fade sun spots and even skin tone.

 The medication can also cause heightened sun sensitivity.
 Try to avoid sun exposure, and use a good broad spectrum sunscreen daily, with an SPF of at least 30, if you must be in the sun.